Cascading/cascading-jdbc/cascading-jdbc-redshift/README.md

 The source code in the following files should be sufficient for Cascading and Lingual users who want to know cascading-redshift specific features.
 All other users should see the steps in the more detailed Example Code sections below.

-Running as a Cascading Flow `src/main/java/redshift/SampleFlow.java`
+Running as a Cascading Flow:
+`src/main/java/redshift/SampleFlow.java`

 Running in EMR: